home-assistant/home-assistant.io/source/_integrations/ebus.markdown

 Please see the corresponding sensor attributes if the sensor is writeable.

+## Polling

+Some sensor values are published on EBUS on change automatically.
+All other sensor values are polled by EBUSD.
+The polling rate of the specific sensors is automatically adapted.
+Agile values are prioritized and read more often.
+The sensor attributes show the actual priority: `1` has highest priority, `3` lowest.

+EBUS may contain duplicates or static values which are not of any interest.
+Disable the corresponding sensors.
+**Disabled sensors are removed from EBUS polling and will increase update rates of all other EBUS sensors.**

 ## Trouble-Shooting

 EBUS is quite slow.
 In larger EBUS installations it takes some time to start and collect all values.
 The EBUS Status Sensor (`sensor.ebus_status`) states `SCAN` at startup or after re-connect and displays `ok` as soon as EBUS monitoring is working.
 Initially all sensors are marked as "Unavailable" and show up as soon as they have been read.

-The EBUS may contain duplicates or static values which are not of any interest.
-Disable the corresponding sensors.

-**Disabled sensors are removed from EBUS polling and will increase update rates of all other EBUS sensors.**
+EBUS connection status is checked every minute.
+A full reconnect takes up to 5 minutes.
+Please be patient.